RizvanDev/RizvanDev/README.md

 ![](images/Linus-Torvalds.jpg)

-> ### “Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.”
+> ### “Most good programmers do programming not because they expect to get <br> paid or get adulation by the public, but because it is fun to program.”
 _<p align="right">Linus Torvalds</p>_

 ### About me